-Under normal circumstances, one is only permitted to cook on festival days to make food for the holiday itself, not for any day beyond that.
+Under normal holiday circumstances, throughout the year, one is only permitted to cook on festival days to make food for the holiday itself, not for any day beyond that.

 While this may seem peculiar, it is actually a wonderful way both to maintain the integrity of the system while at the same time allowing for the kind of reasonable flexibility that will only enhance the joy of celebrating these special days.